midzelis/zquickinit/README.md

 # EZ-ZFSBootMenu Recipes

-This is an ***opinionated*** but ***extrememly*** easy to use ZFSBootMenu builder (in my opinion).
-You can just download the image directly and get started, orproduce customized ZFSBootMenu images using independent, composeable modules that I'm calling recipes.
+This is an ***opinionated*** but ***extrememly*** easy to use ZFSBootMenu builder.
+You can easily produce customized ZFSBootMenu images using independent, composeable modules that I'm calling recipes.

 [ZFSBootMenu](https://zfsbootmenu.org/) is great!
 Its really flexible.
 Supports two different initramfs generators, and it can build on dozens of distributions.
 All of this flexibility was overwhelming when I was getting started writing my own customized ZFSBootMenu.
 So, I made it simple.